shanduur/squat/README.md

 # Usage

-Usage of the applicaton is quite simple.
-If you are running it baremetal, just run the app, with the proper configuration files and environmental variables.
+Usage of the application is quite simple.
+If you are running it bare-metal, just run the app, with the proper configuration files and environmental variables.
 Then head to [localhost:8080](localhost:8080) (or change the port correspondingly to the port you have passed with `--port` argument), and start using the web user interface.